-Located at the confluence of the Arkansas and Little Arkansas rivers, the Mid-American All-Indian Center offers a way for visitors and locals alike to connect with the area’s indigenous history.
-While many museums and cultural centers focus on just one native tribe, the Mid-American All-Indian Center offers a place for the histories of all indigenous peoples to be preserved.
+Located at the confluence of the Arkansas and Little Arkansas rivers, the Mid-American All-Indian Museum offers a way for visitors and locals alike to connect with the area’s indigenous history.
+Many museums and cultural centers focus on just one native tribe.
+But the Mid-American All-Indian Museum offers a place for the histories of all indigenous peoples to be preserved.

 The center offers permanent exhibitions in its museum as well as a variety of community events throughout the year.
 The museum is also home to the largest public collection of work by local artist Blackbear Bosin, who designed the Keeper of the Plains and helped establish the center.

-Mid-American All-Indian Center, 650 N. Seneca Street in Wichita, Kansas
+Mid-American All-Indian Museum, 650 N. Seneca Street in Wichita, Kansas

 Old Cowtown Museum

-If you’re someone who prefers to experience history instead of just reading about it, you’ll definitely want to find time to visit the Old Cowtown Museum while you’re in Wichita.
-Visiting this sprawling outdoor museum is truly like stepping back in time.
+If you’re someone who prefers to experience history instead of just reading about it, you’ll definitely want to visit the Old Cowtown Museum while in Wichita.
+Exploring this sprawling outdoor museum is truly like stepping back in time.

 After browsing the many buildings, trying my hand at printmaking, and befriending some farm animals, I took my tour guide’s advice and stopped in the saloon for a cold Sarsaparilla.
 While I sipped my sparkling soda, I reflected on all the unique bits of history I soaked up during my time in Old Cowtown.

 Stepping out of the saloon I wondered why so many people had gathered around.
 That’s when I heard the gunshots.
 In addition to its real-life blacksmiths and homesteaders, Old Cowtown is also home to a ruffian or two.